muratk5n/thirdwave/en/index.md

-Hersh: "[A]s some in the American intelligence community know and have reported in secret, at the instigation of government officials at various levels in Poland, Hungary, Lithuania, Estonia, the Czech Republic, and Latvia [which] are all allies of Ukraine and declared enemies of Vladimir Putin.. [some have] been quietly urging Zelensky to find a way to end the war — even by resigning himself, if necessary — and to allow the process of rebuilding his nation to get under way.
+Hersh: "[A]s some in the American intelligence community know and have reported in secret, at the instigation of government officials at various levels in Poland, Hungary, Lithuania, Estonia, the Czech Republic, and Latvia.. all allies of Ukraine and declared enemies of Vladimir Putin.. [some have] been quietly urging Zelensky to find a way to end the war — even by resigning himself, if necessary — and to allow the process of rebuilding his nation to get under way.
 Zelensky is not budging, according to intercepts and other data known inside the Central Intelligence Agency, but he is beginning to lose the private support of his neighbors"

 [[-]](https://seymourhersh.substack.com/p/the-ukraine-refugee-question)